 Nastaran Hajinazar, Geraldo F. Oliveira, Sven Gregorio, João Ferreira, Nika Mansouri Ghiasi, Minesh Patel, Mohammed Alser, Saugata Ghose, Juan Gómez Luna, and Onur Mutlu.
 2021.
-SIMDRAM: An End-to-End Framework for Bit-Serial SIMD Computing in DRAM.
+SIMDRAM: A Framework for Bit-Serial SIMD Processing using DRAM.
 In Proceedings of the 26th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS '21), April 19-23, 2021, Virtual, USA.
-ACM, New York, NY, USA, 21 pages. https://doi.org/10.1145/3445814.3446749
+ACM, New York, NY, USA, 17 pages. https://doi.org/10.1145/3445814.3446749

-1 Introduction
+1 INTRODUCTION

 The increasing prevalence and growing size of data in modern applications has led to high energy and latency costs for computation in traditional computer architectures.
-Moving large amounts of data between memory (e.g., DRAM) and the CPU across bandwidthlimited memory channels can consume more than 60% of the total energy in modern systems [17, 104].
+Moving large amounts of data between memory (e.g., DRAM) and the CPU across bandwidth-limited memory channels can consume more than 60% of the total energy in modern systems [17, 98].
 To mitigate such costs, the processing-in-memory (PIM) paradigm moves computation closer to where the data resides, reducing (and in some cases eliminating) the need to move data between memory and the processor.

-There are two main approaches to PIM [43, 105]: (1) processingnear-memory, where PIM logic is added to the same die as memory or to the logic layer of 3D-stacked memory [3-5, 14, 17- 19, 26, 28, 30, 41, 42, 44, 49, 55-57, 63, 66, 70, 82, 87, 96, 109, 113, 114, 119, 122, 126, 127, 152, 153]; and (2) processing-using-memory, which makes use of the operational principles of the memory cells themselves to perform computation by enabling interactions between cells [1, 23, 25, 29, 38, 40, 91, 130-132, 134, 136, 140, 141, 149].
-Since processing-using-memory operates directly in the memory arrays, it benefits from the large internal bandwidth and parallelism available inside the memory arrays, which processing-nearmemory solutions cannot take advantage of.
+There are two main approaches to PIM [40, 99]: (1) processing-near-memory, where PIM logic is added to the same die as memory or to the logic layer of 3D-stacked memory [3-5, 14, 17-19, 25, 27, 29, 38, 39, 41, 46, 53-55, 61, 64, 68, 77, 82, 90, 103, 107, 108, 113, 116, 119, 120, 144, 145]; and (2) processing-using-memory, which makes use of the operational principles of the memory cells themselves to perform computation by enabling interactions between cells [1, 23, 24, 28, 35, 37, 86, 123-125, 127, 129, 132, 133, 141].
+Since processing-using-memory operates directly in the memory arrays, it benefits from the large internal bandwidth and parallelism available inside the memory arrays, which processing-near-memory solutions cannot take advantage of.

 A common approach for processing-using-memory architectures is to make use of bulk bitwise computation.
-Many widely-used dataintensive applications (e.g., databases, neural networks, graph analytics) heavily rely on a broad set of simple (e.g., AND, OR, XOR) and complex (e.g., equality check, multiplication, addition) bitwise operations.
-Ambit [129, 131], an in-DRAM processing-using-memory accelerator, was the first work to propose exploiting DRAM's analog operational principles to perform bulk bitwise AND, OR, and NOT logic operations.
-Inspired by Ambit, many prior works have explored DRAM (as well as NVM) designs that are capable of performing in-memory bitwise operations [6, 8-12, 25, 40, 52, 59, 92, 149].
+Many widely-used data-intensive applications (e.g., databases, neural networks, graph analytics) heavily rely on a broad set of simple (e.g., AND, OR, XOR) and complex (e.g., equality check, multiplication, addition) bitwise operations.
+Ambit [122, 124], an in-DRAM processing-using-memory accelerator, was the first work to propose exploiting DRAM's analog operational principles to perform bulk bitwise AND, OR, and NOT logic operations.
+Inspired by Ambit, many prior works have explored DRAM (as well as NVM) designs that are capable of performing in-memory bitwise operations [6, 8-12, 24, 37, 50, 57, 87, 141].
+However, a major shortcoming prevents these proposals from becoming widely applicable: they support only basic operations (e.g., Boolean operations, addition) and fall short on flexibly and easily supporting new and more complex operations.
+Some prior works propose processing-using-DRAM designs that support more complex operations [24, 86].
+However, such designs (1) require significant changes to the DRAM subarray, and (2) support only a limited and specific set of operations, lacking the flexibility to support new operations and cater to the wide variety of applications that can potentially benefit from in-memory computation.